|

 customers to take the time to attend.
 We plan, prepare, advertise, promote, offer contests and giveaways - do all the things

 we possibly can to encourage customers attend.
 Nothing is worse than a people-less author event.
+3. What do you wish authors would do better at these events?
+I really appreciate authors who bring "extra" props, or authors who send promotional

 materials and/or bookmarks weeks prior to an event.
 I also really appreciate authors who are willing to walk about in the